bsuchodolski-ng/calibre-data-grinder/README.md

 * Using services to extract complex logic from controllers;
 * How to change default SQLite db to something else (PostgreSQL in this case);
 * Pluging in some JQuery components (select2, DataTables);
+* Different ruby methods for system calls, sanitizing user input;
-* Basic docker - creating images, running containers, using volumes, using docker-compose to run multi-containers app
+* Basic docker - creating images, running containers, using volumes, using docker-compose to run multi-containers app;
-* Writing own buildpacks for heroku deployment
+* Writing own buildpacks for heroku deployment;

 ## What have I practiced with this project

-* Rails usage - routes and controllers, tweaking views with different layouts, further understanding of asset pipeline
+* Rails usage - routes and controllers, tweaking views with different layouts, further understanding of asset pipeline;